IBMStreams/streamsx.tutorial.teda/docs/1.0.2/Module-4/index.markdown

 ## Moving sample data files to the application's input directory to process the data

 Since you did not configure directories for input and output, the default directories are used for the file interface.
 All these directories are subdirectories of the data directory of your SPL application.
 The input directory is WORKSPACE/teda.demoapp/data/in.
-Your WORKSPACE/teda.demoapp/data/in/archive directory should still contain the input files that you copied in the previous chapter.
-If you deleted them by mistake, copy the data as described in chapter 3.
+Your WORKSPACE/teda.demoapp/data/in/archive directory should still contain the input files that you copied in the previous module.
+If you deleted them by mistake, copy the data as described in module 3.
 Open a terminal window and run the following command to move the CSV files in to the input directory of the ITE application:

     mv -v archive/*.csv .